comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/annotate_traces.md

 The `FeedbackScoreDict` class supports an optional `reason` field that can be used to provide a human-readable explanation for the feedback score.
 :::

-## Computing Feedback Scores
+### Using Opik's built-in evaluation metrics

 Computing feedback scores can be challenging due to the fact that Large Language Models can return unstructured text and non-deterministic outputs.
-In order to help with the computation of these scores, Comet provides some built-in evaluation metrics.
+In order to help with the computation of these scores, Opik provides some built-in evaluation metrics.

-Comet's built-in evaluation metrics are broken down into two main categories:
+Opik's built-in evaluation metrics are broken down into two main categories:
 1. Heuristic metrics
 2. LLM as a judge metrics